-Social Risk (a subset of ESG Risk) is defined as the potential adverse impacts to a business that can arise due to the mismanagement of social considerations that can cause actual or perceived negative impacts on people and communities.
-Social considerations include but are not limited to: human rights, including human trafficking and modern slavery, labour standards, and working conditions.
-Socialabank's approach to respecting and promoting human rights is communicated in our Code and in the Global Human Rights Statement.
-The management of ESG risks is embedded within the governance structures and risk management elements of other risk types.
-For further details on how the Bank manages ESG Risk, refer to the ESG Risk section on page 81 of the 2023 Annual Report.
+We categorize modern slavery as a social risk (a component of ESG risk), which is in turn, defined as the risk of potential adverse impacts causing actual or perceived negative impacts on people and communities.
+Social considerations include but are not limited to: human rights (including human trafficking and modern slavery), Indigenous rights, labour standards and working conditions, diversity, equity and inclusion, community health, safety and security, treatment of disadvantaged and vulnerable groups, cultural property and heritage, and land acquisition and involuntary resettlement.
+We manage ESG risks by embedding considerations within the governance structures and risk management elements of other risk types.
+For further details on how the Bank manages ESG risk, refer to the ESG Risk section on pages 108-109 of the 2024 Annual Report.